 There’s no set theme for this competition, it’s completely open.
 We’re just looking for the work you’re most proud of and would recommend you take the time to work on polishing it to be the best it can be.
 (Careful editing of your work can be the difference between something good becoming something great.)
 To help you along, we’ve put together some inspiration and a range of resources below and linked.

 What we’re looking for: Imagination, originality and a good flow to a piece of writing.
 Be it poetry or short story, we want to be surprised by your ideas and how you bring them to life, we want the language to be fresh and above cliche.
 Choose to show us with sensory detail over telling us.
 Let the reader make their own imaginative connections.
 Excite us!
 Make us laugh, make us cry, scare us, or maybe just make us think.
-Some of this might come about by careful editing to get it just right, or sometimes we are lucky enough to write something straight off with very little editing needed.
+Some of this might come about by careful editing to get a balance of elements, or sometimes we’re lucky enough to write something straight off with very little editing needed.
 Either way, after you’ve written something you think is good, give yourself time to make it better by going through this Final Edit Checklist which you can download below.

-Keep reading for also sorts of helpful stuff including a big list of writing exercises.
+Keep reading for all sorts of helpful stuff including a big list of writing exercises.
 You could write 1 a day for a week and see where you end up!

 Inspiration, writing prompts & edit tips!